urbandroid-team/dont-kill-my-app/_vendors-content/samsung/user.md

 3. [ Android Pie and 10 ](#android-pie-and-10) <br>
 4. [ Android Oreo and Nougat ](#android-oreo-and-nougat) <br>
 5. [ Android Marshmallow and older ](#android-marshmallow-and-older ) <br>

+## Android 14

+Not only does one need to toggle the system setting - but you can install additional Samsung "apps", and that will "most likely" let other apps run in the background.

+### Good Guardians

+Samsung developed an app named **Good Guardians**.
+This app is tightly integrated with the phone on a low level and has many modules.
+Any feedback about these features is welcomed.

+* **Memory Guardian**, and in the "Customize" tab of the module, there are two modes: "Default" and "Quick switching mode".

+"Keep more apps in the background.
+When using the previously used app again, it is more likely to run with the last state of the app, not starting from the beginning."

+* **Battery Guardian** offers a few battery-saving controls.

+* **Galaxy app booster**: no information so far...

+### Keep open

+You can "lock" one app in the Recent apps to prevent it from being terminated.

+### Turning off the screen trick

+If you want an app to keep running in the background when you turn off your phone's screen/lock your phone, then don't go to Home (Home screen) of your phone and then turn off the screen.
+Open the app and let it stay in the foreground, and only then turn off your screen/lock your phone.
+This might prevent the app from closing.
+When you unlock your phone, you will see that the app is running in the same state.

 ## Android 13